 If you’re prescribed either drug, be sure to tell your doctor and pharmacist about all the other drugs and over-the-counter products you currently take.
 Ask your health providers about warnings and side effects.

 The effectiveness and safety profiles of both drugs are relatively similar.
-But, because each person responds differently to a medication, you may find that your attention is better with one medication compared to the other.
-Your doctor may try you on one medication, and then the other, to determine which one is most effective.
+However, because each person responds differently to medication, you may find that your attention is better with one medication compared to the other.
+Your doctor may try you on one medication and then the other, to determine which one is most effective.

 You may also have side effects with one drug that you don’t have with the other.
 You should know within several days of starting a new medication whether it’s effective and how well you tolerate the side effects.

 Dextroamphetamine and amphetamine (Adderall) is more widely prescribed than dextroamphetamine (Dexedrine), but that doesn’t mean you wouldn’t do just as well or better on dextroamphetamine.
 Make sure your doctor has your complete medical history so they can make an informed recommendation.
-Don’t hesitate to ask for a different drug or a different dose, if you’re not happy with the first one you try.
+Don’t hesitate to ask for a different drug or a different dose, if you’re not experiencing adequate symptom relief with the first one you try.